Cutting Planes for Binarized Network Flow Problems: MIP solvers and formulation cuts

 The goal of this section is twofold.
 On the one side, we show that both FCT and CMST, (AvV) strengthened by formulation cuts separated as described in the previous section, can be solved very effectively by CPLEX and that formulation cuts account for most of the CPLEX cut power as observed by \cite{AVV2017}.
 On the other side, we show that our findings are robust to the use of different MIP solvers by repeating the same experiments with Gurobi.

-To achieve those goals, we solve for both FCT (Table \ref{tab:avv_mir_form}) and CMST (Table \ref{tab:avv_zerohalf_form}), the following formulations using CPLEX: \begin{enumerate} \item \textbf{AvV}: this is full binarization with strengthening solved with CPLEX default settings. \item \textbf{AvV with MIR (resp. $\{0,\frac{1}{2}\}$) cuts only}: this is AvV where we set the cut generation mode to aggressive mode MIR (resp. $\{0,\frac{1}{2}\}$) cuts and turn off all other cut types for FCT (resp.
-CMST).\footnote{The choice of MIR cuts for FCT and $\{0,\frac{1}{2}\}$ cuts (see, \cite{CapraraFischetti1996}) for CMST as leading cut family for the two classes of instances is due to preliminary extended experiments isolating the effect of each family of cutting planes in CPLEX.} \item \textbf{AvV with formulation cuts only}: this is AvV in which we add formulation cuts and solve the formulation with all cuts types turned off using the solver. \item \textbf{AvV with formulation and other cuts}: this is AvV amended by formulation cuts and solved using the default cut generation settings. \end{enumerate}
+To achieve those goals, we solve for both FCT (Table \ref{tab:avv_mir_form}) and CMST (Table \ref{tab:avv_zerohalf_form}), the following formulations using CPLEX: \begin{enumerate} \item \textbf{AvV}: the full binarization with strengthening solved with CPLEX default settings. \item \textbf{AvV with MIR (resp. $\{0,\frac{1}{2}\}$) cuts only}: the \textbf{AvV} formulation where we set the cut generation to aggressive for MIR (resp. $\{0,\frac{1}{2}\}$) cuts and turn off all other cut types for FCT (resp.
+CMST).\footnote{The choice of MIR cuts for FCT and $\{0,\frac{1}{2}\}$ cuts (see, \cite{CapraraFischetti1996}) for CMST as leading cut family for the two classes of instances is due to preliminary extended experiments isolating the effect of each family of cutting planes in CPLEX.} \item \textbf{AvV with formulation cuts only}: the \textbf{AvV} formulation where we add formulation cuts and solve the formulation with all cuts types turned off using the solver. \item \textbf{AvV with formulation and other cuts}: the \textbf{AvV} formulation amended by formulation cuts and solved using the default cut generation settings. \end{enumerate}

 The same experiments are performed with Gurobi for FCT (Table \ref{tab:avv_mir_form_gurobi}) and CMST (Table \ref{tab:avv_MIR2_form_gurobi}), the only difference being that MIR cuts are always for Gurobi the leading cut family again based on extensive computational experiments.